thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 partition.
 After that I downloaded Ubuntu ISO from their official website.

 Believe it or not, problems started at this stage already.
 After you download the Ubuntu ISO you have to install it on a flash drive.
 To do that I used Ubuntu's built-in 'Startup disk creator' (I used another machine here).
-After installation finished and I excitingly booted from the USB and it froze!
-I googled this issue I found that it's best to run Rufus disk creator from Windows and look for bad sectors on the flash drive of the USB stick.
-Indeed, turned out my pendrive was at the end of it's life due to natural causes (it's quite old) as Rufus detected some bad sectors.
+After installation finished and I booted Ubuntu from the USB with excitement and then it froze!
+I googled this issue I found that it's best to run Rufus disk creator from Windows and look for bad sectors on on the USB stick.
+Indeed, turned out my pendrive was at the end of it's life due to natural causes
+(it's quite old) as Rufus detected some bad sectors.
 Fortunately I had another, newer flash drive that I could use.

 Before you run the Ubuntu installation itself make sure to disable secure boot in BIOS settings.
 This will allow you to install third-party software during
 Ubuntu install and also it's a recommended step to do, because secure boot may (or may not) cause some additional issues.
-Just remember turn it on later.
+Just remember to turn it on later.

 Now boot from your USB and go through the installation process and make sure you have internet connection at all times.

 It may happen that your installer crashed at some point during install - like mine did.
 You can try putting `nomodeset` in boot options when booting from USB.
-I'm not sure if this has any effect, because in my case installer crashed at random times so it could be that I was just lucky.
+I'm not sure if this has any effect, because in my case installer crashed at random times so it could be that this time I was just lucky.

 After it's done click "Restart now".
 This can crash, but no worries.

 ## Graphics issues - nomodeset to the rescue

 When booting ubuntu, insert `nomodeset` before `splash` in boot options.
-If you don't do this your laptop will crash somewhere around splash screen and you'll have to to force shutdown.
+If you don't do this your laptop will crash somewhere around splash screen and you'll have to force shutdown.
 When in grub menu go over `Ubuntu` and press `e` key.
-Find line with `splash` at the end and put `nomodeset` before `splash`.
+Find the line with `splash` at the end and put `nomodeset` before `splash`.
 Continue with the boot process.
 If you don't want to put `nomodeset` every time before booting, update your /etc/default/grub file and execute `update-grub` as root.
 Take note though that putting `nomodeset` in boot options is temporary.